Mary offered Jesus as a Sacrifice

 St. Albert the Great (1200 - 1280 AD)

 translation by John Wijngaards

 Mary offered Jesus, as priests offer him in the Eucharist

 Mary sacrificed both herself and her son

-Dear visitor, you are welcome to use our material.
-However: building up and maintaining this site costs money.
-We are a Charity and work mainly with volunteers, but find it difficult to pay our overheads.
-Please, become a Friend or support us with a donation.
-Also, as some of you recommended to us, we are exploring how to generate income by advertising.
-Please, support us in this effort and send us your suggestions.
-John Wijngaards
+You are welcome to use our material.
+However: maintaining this site costs money.
+We are a Charity and work mainly with volunteers, but we find it difficult to pay our overheads.